github/docs/content/github/managing-subscriptions-and-notifications-on-github/configuring-notifications.md

 #### Benefits of using an email client for notifications

 One benefit of using an email client is that all of your notifications can be kept indefinitely depending on your email client's storage capacity.
-Your inbox notifications are only kept for 5 months unless you've marked them as **Saved**. **Saved** notifications are kept indefinitely.
+Your inbox notifications are only kept for 5 months on {% data variables.product.prodname_dotcom %} unless you've marked them as **Saved**. **Saved** notifications are kept indefinitely.
 For more information about your inbox's retention policy, see "[About notifications](/github/managing-subscriptions-and-notifications-on-github/about-notifications#notification-retention-policy)."

 Sending notifications to your email client also allows you to customize your inbox according to your email client's settings, which can include custom or color-coded labels.